Akhlaque-Ur-Rahman/Lead-Management/PROJECT_DOCUMENTATION.md

 | **Import Leads** | ❌ | ✅ | ✅ | ❌ |
 | **Assign Leads** | ❌ | ✅ | ✅ | ❌ |
 | **Edit Leads** | ✅ | ✅ | ✅ | ✅ (Assigned) |

+### 5.5 Filtering & Sorting
+- **Status Filter**: Available in Lead Pool and Assigned Leads.
+Allows filtering by lead status (Hot, Warm, Cold, etc.).
+- **Sorting**: Leads can be sorted by "Latest Created" or "Oldest Created".
+- **User Filter**: Available in Assigned Leads view.
+Allows Team Leads and Admins to filter the list by a specific assignee.
+- **Search**: Client-side search filters by Company Name, CIN, Director Name, etc.

 ---